atTAcK Addiction Women's Recovery Residences

 No, all residents share rooms.

 Are my children allowed to stay with me?

 No, dependents of any age are not permitted to stay in the house.

 Are meals provided?

 No. Case managers will assist residents with obtaining SNAP benefits (food stamps) and will assist them with supplementing their grocery needs via community offerings (local food pantries, donations, etc.).

 Residents will have minimal storage and will only be allowed to bring what will fit in their area.
 Resident should bring limited clothing and personal items.

 Can I have visitors?

-No, visitors are not permitted on the property other than in a vehicle to pick a resident up.
+No, visitors are not permitted on the property.

 Things to consider: